 Knowledge Representation and Organisation in Memory

 - The most important unit of representation of knowledge in long-term memory is a concept.
-Concepts are mental categories for objects and events, which are similar to each other in one or more way
+Concepts are mental categories for objects and events, which are similar to each other in one or more ways

 - For example, think of a schema of the kitchen.
-It will have different things like crockery, gas stove, etc
+It will have different things like crockery, a gas stove, etc

 - As per this view, we can store all knowledge at a certain level that applies to all the members of a category without having to repeat that information at the lower levels in the hierarchy.
-This as a result ensures a high degree of cognitive economy which means maximum and efficient use of the capacity of long-term memory with minimum effort
+This, as a result, ensures a high degree of cognitive economy, which means maximum and efficient use of the capacity of long-term memory with minimum effort

 - Images- it is a concrete form of representation that directly conveys the perceptual attributes of an object